PoisonousJohn/AiloveReel/README.md

 Limitations
 =========
-Symbols teture should start and end with the same symbol in order to tile NPOT texture
+Symbols texture should start and end with the same symbol in order to tile NPOT texture